kostivasiev/ecloud/.gitlab/issue_templates/APIo-Deliverable.md

 #### Planning

 - [ ] Research what currently exists and detail what is needed to match our requirements
-    - any existing api's
-    - any existing db tables that need an api
+    - any existing api's, or any existing db tables that need an api?
-    - what do competitors do? what do they call similar resources so we can name ours, etc
+    - what do competitors do? what do they call similar resources so we can name ours to match what users expect
 - [ ] Detail proposed endpoints with example responses
+- [ ] Signoff proposed responses with project lead and relevent developers

 #### Development